-order [Stufe]).
-This proof has been given by K. Gödel in the sense that he showed43: if it can be shown that a formula of the first order logical calculus is not deducible, then it is possible to give a counterexample to the universal validity [Allgemeingültigkeit] of that formula in the framework of number theory44.
+One of these problems deals with the proof of the completeness of the system of logical rules which are formalized in the logical calculus (of first order).
+This proof has been given by K. Gödel in the sense that he showed45: if it can be shown that a formula of the first order logical calculus is not deducible, then it is possible to give a counterexample to the universal validity of that formula in the framework of number theory (using "tertium non datur," in particular in the form of the least number principle).

-Another problem of completeness regards the axioms of number theory; it should be shown: "If the consistency with the axioms of number theory can be shown for a sentence45 \mathfrak{S} , then the consistency with those axioms can not be also shown for the sentence $\overline{\mathfrak{S}}$ (the opposite of \mathfrak{S})."
+The other problem of completeness regards the axioms of number theory; it is be shown: If a number theoretic statement can be shown to be consistent (on the basis of the axioms of number theory), then it is also provable.
+This claim contains also the following: "If it can be shown that a sentence46 \mathfrak{S} is consistent with the axioms of number theory, then the consistency with those axioms can not also be shown for the sentence $\overline{\mathfrak{S}}$ (the converse of \mathfrak{S})."

-This problem contains insofar an indeterminateness, as it is not specified on which formalism of logical inference it should be based.
+This problem is so far indeterminate, in that it is not specified on which formalism of logical inference it should be based.
 However, it was shown that the claim of completeness is justified for all logical formalisms, as long as one maintains the requirement of the rigorous formalization of the proofs.